patricksurry/c65/README.md

 ## Debugger

-`c65` offers a simple debugger which is useful to explore and extend Taliforth.
+`c65` offers a simple profiling debugger which is useful to explore and extend Taliforth or other 65x02 code.
 Enable it with the `-g` option.
 You can also provide a `64tass` label file to import symbolic labels for your code.
 For example: